Modern humans have lived at the southern tip of Africa for more than 100 000 years and their ancestors for some 3,3 million years.

 The first British Settlers, known as the 1820 Settlers, arrived in Algoa Bay (now Nelson Mandela Bay) on board 21 ships, the first being the Chapman.
 They numbered about 4 500 and included artisans, tradesmen, religious leaders, merchants, teachers, bookbinders, blacksmiths, discharged sailors and soldiers, professional men and farmers.

-From the 1770s, colonists also came into contact and conflict with Bantu-speaking chiefdoms.
-A century of intermittent warfare ensued during which the colonists gained ascendancy, first over the Khoisan and then over the Xhosa-speaking chiefdoms to the east.
+From the 1770s, colonists came into contact and inevitable conflict with Bantu-speaking chiefdoms some 800 km east of Cape Town.
+A century of intermittent warfare ensued during which the colonists gained ascendancy over the isiXhosa-speaking chiefdoms.

 In 1795, the British occupied the Cape as a strategic base against the French, controlling the sea route to the East.

 In the 1820s, the celebrated Zulu leader, Shaka, established sway over a vast area of south-east Africa.
 As splinter Zulu groups conquered and absorbed communities in their path, the region experienced a fundamental disruption.
 Substantial states, such as Moshoeshoe’s Lesotho and other Sotho-Tswana chiefdoms were established.